jmariconda/meteor-reactive-store/README.md

     - #### (_static_) ReactiveStore.addEqualityCheck(constructor: _Function/Class_, isEqual: _Function_)
         - Add a function that will be used for checking equality between _different_ instances of the given constructor.
         - The isEqual function should take two parameters (oldValue, newValue) and return a truthy/falsy value that will used to determine if they are equal.
-        - By default, there are already equality checks for Set and Date instances, but these can be overridden if you need to for some reason.
+        - By default, there are already equality checks for Set, Date, and RegExp instances, but these can be overridden if you need to for some reason.
         - Equality checks are global for all instances of ReactiveStore, so they only need to be defined once.

     - #### (_static_) ReactiveStore.removeEqualityCheck(constructor: _Function/Class_)